From the fall of

 Arise, My Love and Man Hunt resulted in a cavernous difference in appeal.
 Romance and justice give way to darkness and disgust.

-fact that there was hardly any German sabotage inflicted on America before or during the War, it was a popular theme used to "bring the war
+historical fact that there was hardly any German sabotage inflicted on America before or during the War, it was a popular theme to "bring the

 apparently at work in the USA.
 Nazi Agent is the story of a mild-mannered German-American stamp dealer who kills his German diplomat twin